mcappola/ctdprocessing/processingscripts_sbe9_pallter/README.txt

 These PSA and batch files are set up for use with the Palmer LTER Program.

-They assume use with a dual SBE9 with additional sensors:
+They assume use with a dual SBE9plus with additional sensors:
-- dual SBE43 oxygen sensors
+- Dual SBE43 Oxygen Sensors
-- WET Labs ECO-AFL/FL fluorescence sensor
+- WET Labs ECO-AFL/FL Fluorescence Sensor
-- WET Labs C-Star beam transmission sensor
+- WET Labs C-Star Beam Transmission Sensor
-- Biospherical/Licor PAR/irradiance sensor
+- Biospherical/Licor PAR/Irradiance Sensor

 PSA settings are set up for use with polar water.
+This affects the oxygen sensor.

 Michael Cappola (mcappola@udel.edu)